Version 2.5, 6 April 2022

 Strictly necessary cookies we need to set

-The strictly necessary cookies we need to put on your device for the NHS App to work are:
+The strictly necessary cookies we need to put on your device for your NHS account to work are:

 Optional analytic cookies

-We use software called Adobe Analytics and Hotjar to collect performance data about how people use the NHS App.
-The information helps us to improve the app.
+We use software called Adobe Analytics and Hotjar to collect performance data about how people use their NHS account.
+The information helps us to improve the NHS account.

 Your "client IP address" is transmitted to Adobe Analytics and Hotjar as part of performance data but is not stored.
 This means we cannot identify you.
 No other personal information (for example, your name or address) is collected.